 The Effect of Providing Peer Information on Retirement Savings Decisions

-We measure how receiving information about coworkers’ savings behavior affects recipients’ savings choices.
-Low-saving employees were sent a simplified 401(k) plan enrollment or contribution increase form.
-A randomized subset of forms included information on the (high) fraction of coworkers either participating in or contributing at least 6% of pay to the plan.
-We document an oppositional reaction: peer information decreased the savings of (unionized) recipients who were not eligible for automatic enrollment in the 401(k).
-We find no significant evidence that peer information altered the savings decisions of recipients who had previously opted out of automatic 401(k) enrollment.
+We conducted a field experiment in a 401(k) plan to measure the effect of disseminating information about peer behavior on savings.
+Low-saving employees received simplified plan enrollment or contribution increase forms.
+A randomized subset of forms stated the fraction of age-matched coworkers participating in the plan or age-matched participants contributing at least 6% of pay to the plan.
+We document an oppositional reaction: the presence of peer information decreased the savings of non-participants who were ineligible for 401(k) automatic enrollment, and higher observed peer savings rates also decreased savings.
+Discouragement from upward social comparisons seems to drive this reaction.

 Users who downloaded this paper also downloaded these: